 Publication Date: April 2015

 Rating: 5 out of 5

 This review originally appeared on Life Is Story.
-Sincere thanks to the publisher for a complimentary copy of this book.
+Sincere thanks to the publisher for a complimentary copy of Reservations for Two.